Sun-seekers Spark Emergency Incident At UK Beach - UrduPoint

 Declaring a major incident allows the council to deploy additional resources, including police.

+"It's lovely, obviously to have a little sunbathe, and the kids are happy, in and out of the sea," she told AFP.

+She said she had been placed on furlough from her job, "so what else is there to do?
+I've done enough gardening, it gets a bit boring".

-But Assistant Chief Constable Sam de Reya of Dorset Police said his force was also "reliant on people taking personal responsibility".
+She said the adults were keeping their distance from each other as much as possible, although admitted that many of the children were not: "They don't understand."
+In Bournemouth, Assistant Chief Constable Sam de Reya of Dorset Police said his force was "reliant on people taking personal responsibility".

+"Clearly we are still in a public health crisis and such a significant volume of people heading to one area places a further strain on emergency services resources," he said.

+Britain has been hard hit by the global coronavirus outbreak, recording the worst death toll in Europe so far.